 Do Your Research

 I hope that this has gotten you thinking about all the ways you can save money on your garden.
 If you have any tips that I haven’t listed, please leave them in the comments below.
-I would love to hear what you do in your own garden!
+I would love to hear what you do to start a garden on a budget!